 Embroidery isn't limited to t-shirts.
 With garment embroidery, you may also embroider a wide variety of items such as hoodies, caps/hats, tote bags, and many more!

 Embroidery gives more color options than screen printing to market your brand.
-Most of its thread shades follow the Pantone color matching system that makes color matching easy.
+Most of its thread shades follow the Pantone color matching system which makes color matching easy.

 Screen-printed shirts are cheaper than embroidered ones, but the colors fade faster.
 Screen-printed t-shirts tend to fade with each wash.
 Multiple washing don't dull embroidered stitches.